 As Honfleur is possibly the nearest coastal town to Paris, it's easy to take off for a weekend or spend a few days here.
 Over the years of living in France, it's my pleasure to share some of its gems.

-Enjoy a taste of their top restaurants, the local museums, walks around interesting landmarks, and the organic market.
-You’ll want to soak up the wonderful general ambience of France’s historical and pretty port nestled on the Seine’s Estuary before it opens up to the English Channel.
+Enjoy a taste of their top restaurants, the local museums, walks around interesting landmarks, and the bustling markets.
+You'll want to soak up the wonderful general ambience of France's historical and pretty port nestled on the Seine's Estuary before it opens up to the English Channel.

 Honfleur's Historic Harbour (Vieux Bassin)